chinese10kbar/staybusyrp.co.uk/[jim]/jim-mechanic/.install/ox_install.md

 To make full use of this item you need to add the ability for the item to show item info in your inventory system

-I have only done this with `qb-inventory` and `ps-inventory` as they are similar
+I have only done this with `sb-inventory` and `ps-inventory` as they are similar

-`qb-inventory/html/js/app.js`
+`sb-inventory/html/js/app.js`

 - Search for "harness" or Scroll down until you find:
 ```js